dclement1/WWII_Bombing_Missions_DB/README.md

                     This project would not have been possible with out his support, expertise, and guidance.

-* Students of HIS4936, Hacking History: Programming Digital Scholarship
+* Students of HIS4936, Digital Humanies II -- Hacking History: Programming Digital Scholarship